Courtney Kashima, AICP – Principal

 Romina N. Castillo – Community Planner

-Romina has been working closely with Chicago communities in different capacities since obtaining her Master Degree from the University of Illinois at Chicago in 2014.
-Her efforts have been primarily focused on place-based community-driven projects to increase and improve open space, building community and school gardens, and advocating for equitable access to active transportation, healthy foods, and neighborhood revitalization.
+Romina has been working closely with Chicago communities in different capacities since obtaining her Master’s Degree from the University of Illinois at Chicago in 2014.
+Her focus on place-based, community-driven projects.
+Recent work has been to increase and improve open space, build community and school gardens, and advocating for equitable access to active transportation, healthy foods, and neighborhood revitalization.
 A Mexico City native, Romina has always been fascinated by urban communities and their relationship with the built environment.
 She volunteered for Slow Roll Chicago for three years and became its Interim Executive Director.
-Romina also engages and volunteers in her own community, especially the Friends of the Bloomingdale Trail.
+Romina also engages and volunteers in her own community, including as a board member of the Friends of the Bloomingdale Trail.

-Urban planner and artist, Vitaliy works to educate the Public about how the built environment shapes our lives so as to make Urban Planning Theory accessible and to empower urbanites to envision a Chicago that is healthy, vibrant, and just.
-Having worked at regional and block-level scales, his research focuses on how ethnic minorities cluster in the built environment.
+Urban planner and artist, Vitaliy works to educate the public about how the built environment shapes our lives so as to make urban planning theory accessible and to empower people to envision communities that are healthy, vibrant, and just.
+Having worked at regional and block-level scales, his work focuses on how ethnic minorities cluster in the built environment.
 Strategies on preserving and growing commercial corridors packed with locally-owned small businesses are a key interest.
 His experience includes planning street festivals and farmers markets, as well as designing neighborhood branding and marketing.